Overview of the 1:1 Initiative

-Northern Lebanon School District is committed to the implementation of strategies to enhance the education of our students through our One-to-One (1to1) program.
-The 1to1 program is defined as a flexible and personalized educational program that integrates new instructional strategies and a mixture of technology tools with the goal of transforming classrooms from teacher-centric to student-centered personalized learning environments which focus on high academics and the integration of 21st century skills.
+Northern Lebanon School District is committed to the enhancement of our students’ education through our One-to-One (1-to-1) program.
+The 1-to-1 program is defined as a flexible and personalized educational program that integrates new instructional strategies and technology tools to transform classrooms from teacher-centric to student-centered learning environments focused on high academics and the integration of 21st century skills.